 The only issue I have with the audio jack option is the headsets audio and mute buttons aren’t compatible with any devices besides the PS3 and PS4.

-Its power source is internal and is charged by plugging a micro USB cord into the micro USB port on the side of the headset.
+Its power source is internal and is charged by plugging a micro USB cord into the micro USB port on the side of the headphones.

 Its driver is only a 40mm driver, so the maximum volume output isn’t ear shattering but it does have 7.1 surround quality when gaming on the PS3 and PS4, but stereo quality audio while using other devices.